 I find your work to be as sad as it is beautiful, quite the contradiction.

-Yes, a very important thing to teach children, the importance of giving in any shape and form, mostly of their time.
+Yes, a very important thing to teach children, the importance of giving in any shape and form, most of their time.

-The kids who had suceeded at something were given that privledge of being in the packing team, they really loved it.
+The kids who had succeeded at something were given that privilege of being in the packing team, they really loved it.
 We have also worked with a whole lot of other charities.
-We support many charities, we dont have one favourite charity.
+We support many charities, we don’t have one favourite charity.
 Being Jewish I support the Chevrah Kadisha and I support Chubad House, I like what they do.
 I am not a religious person but they do bring the religious community back to life.